Enköpings SK FK

 Enköpings SK FK is the football club of the Swedish sports club Enköpings SK, located in Enköping.
+The club will be entering the 2025 season in the Ettan Norra after promotion from Division 2 via the promotion playoff in 2024.

 Enköpings SK FK are affiliated to the Upplands Fotbollförbund.
 They play their home matches at the Enavallen in Enköping.

 History

 Since their foundation on 2 March 1914 Enköpings SK has participated mainly in the middle and upper divisions of the Swedish football league system.
-Their best period has been over the last decade with 6 seasons in the Superettan and one in the Allsvenskan in 2003.
-Following consecutive demotions in 2008 and 2009 the club currently plays in Division 2 Norra Svealand which is the fourth tier of Swedish football.
+Their best period was during the early to mid 2000s with 6 seasons in the Superettan and one in the Allsvenskan in 2003.
+Following consecutive demotions in 2008 and 2009 along with many subsequent promotions and relegations, the team beat FBK Karlstad over a dramatic two legged promotion/relegation 6-5 to gain promotion.
+The club currently plays in Ettan Norra which is the third tier of Swedish football.